AbhilashaRavichander/EQUATE/README.md

 #### Running Q-Reas on EQUATE

-To run Q-Reas on EQUATE, you will need to run the following command:
+You can run Q-Reas on EQUATE with the following command:

 ```python global_reasoner.py -DATASET_NAME (rte, newsnli, reddit, awp, stresstest)```

 Q-Reas consists of the following components: